 Something to Be Impressed About!

 With boxing finally turning to digital streaming, there are benefits for everyone.
-Fighters will have more exposure, promoters will have more ways to build up players, and more fights for everyone to watch.
+Fighters will have more exposure.
+Not only that, but promoters will also have more ways to build up players and more fights for everyone to watch.
 It’s a win-win for everyone, from broadcasters to promoters to viewers.